WhiteHouse/CIOmanagement/pages/implementation.md

 </p>
 </li>
 <li id="fn:35">
-<p>Project Open Data Dashboard available at: [http://labs.data.gov/dashboard/offices](http://labs.data.gov/dashboard/offices)
+<p>Project Open Data Dashboard available at: <a href="http://labs.data.gov/dashboard/offices">http://labs.data.gov/dashboard/offices</a>.
 </p>
 </li>
 <li id="fn:36">
 <p>Protect metrics are each based on a component of the Cybersecurity Cross-Agency Priority Goal described on Performance.gov.
-Each of these components is described in detail at: [http://www.dhs.gov/xlibrary/assets/nppd/ciofismametricsfinal.pdf](http://www.dhs.gov/xlibrary/assets/nppd/ciofismametricsfinal.pdf).
+Each of these components is described in detail at: <a href="http://www.dhs.gov/xlibrary/assets/nppd/ciofismametricsfinal.pdf">http://www.dhs.gov/xlibrary/assets/nppd/ciofismametricsfinal.pdf</a>.
 The Cybersecurity CAP goal metrics are currently being revised for FY 2015 and therefore the performance metrics in this area are subject to change.
 </p>
 </li>
 <li id="fn:37">